How to access console errors in your browser

 It is currently not possible to get error messages from mobile devices.

-Once they have the console open they can then copy and paste any errors/messages that appear back to us.
+Once you have the console open copy and paste any errors/messages that appear back to us.